Back to the archive

 1. Days 1-2: validate funnel events and definitions.

-3. Days 6-10: launch two high-priority tests.
+3. Days 6-10: launch one or two high-priority tests.

-4. Days 11-14: evaluate outcomes and set next sprint.
+4. Days 11-14: evaluate outcomes and set the next sprint.

 EcomToolkit’s view

 The fastest way to improve Shopify conversion is not fixing everything.
 It is fixing the biggest loss step first.
+Funnel analysis becomes valuable when it narrows the next action, not when it produces a prettier report.

 Pair this with conversion test prioritization and Shopify collection filters SEO for stronger discovery-to-checkout flow.
 For project support, use About.